easylodge/bmw_alphera/README.md

     response.headers - Response headers
     response.success? - Returns true or false (based on Httparty response) response.error - Response errors if any
+    response.result - The useful part of the response in hash format

 Codes for quotes and entity hashes: